A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

 CC-Eval~\citep{zhai2023halle} evaluates object hallucination in detailed image captions using GPT-4 assistance.
 It uses 100 randomly sampled images from Visual Genome~\citep{Krishna2016VisualGC}, and requires VLMs to generate captions.
 GPT-4 extracts mentioned objects and compares them with the ground-truth annotations from Visual Genome.
 The benchmark adopts CHAIR to measure hallucination rate and introduces coverage to assess how well real objects are captured.
 These metrics jointly offer a comprehensive assessment of object-level accuracy.

-NOPE~\citep{lovenia2024negative} is designed to evaluate object hallucinations, specifically targeting cases where the answer should be ``None'' or ``Nothing'' (NegP data).
-Existing benchmarks contain very few such instances; therefore, NOPE constructs 36,000 NegP examples using two LLM-based methods: generate-from-scratch and list-then-rewrite.
-The former prompts LLM to directly generate questions based on the question type and image caption, while the latter decomposes the task into multi-turn dialogue for step-by-step question generation.
-Human evaluation shows that 50\% of generate-from-scratch questions are correct, whereas list-then-rewrite achieved 92\% accuracy, highlighting the benefits of a structured approach.
-NOPE uses Accuracy and METEOR as evaluation metrics.
-Experimental results reveal that existing VLMs are prone to hallucinations when asked about non-existent objects.
+NOPE~\citep{lovenia2024negative} evaluates object hallucinations in cases where the answer should be ``None'' or ``Nothing'' (NegP data).
+To address the scarcity of such cases, it constructs 36,000 examples using two LLM-based methods: generate-from-scratch and list-then-rewrite.
+Generate-from-scratch prompts the LLM directly, while list-then-rewrite uses multi-turn dialogue.
+Human evaluation shows 50\% accuracy for the former and 92\% for the latter.
+NOPE employs Accuracy and METEOR, revealing that VLMs are prone to hallucinations on non-existent objects, reflecting a loss of negative data during training.

-VHILT~\citep{rani2024visual} collects images from the New York Times Twitter account.
-All the VQA questions and Caption tasks are manually designed through Amazon Mechanical Turk.
-The benchmark includes 2,000 instances and proposes 8 types of hallucinations, including contextual guessing (when the model generates unrelated elements that bear no resemblance to the subject at hand), identity incongruity, and geographic erratum.
-Final evaluation is conducted using human annotations.
-Results show that models frequently hallucinate on contextual guessing and identity incongruity, reflecting their limitations in visual cognition and reasoning.
-Given VHILT’s heavy reliance on manual annotation, future work could explore leveraging large models to automate parts of the process.
+VHILT~\citep{rani2024visual} collects 2,000 images from the New York Times Twitter account, with VQA and caption tasks manually designed via Amazon Mechanical Turk.
+It defines eight hallucination types, including contextual guessing, identity incongruity, and geographic erratum.
+Evaluation relies on human annotations, showing models frequently hallucinate on contextual guessing and identity incongruity, highlighting limitations in visual cognition and reasoning.
+Due to its manual annotation dependence, future work could explore using large models to automate parts of the benchmark.

+MMHal-Bench~\citep{sun2024aligning} collects images from the validation set of OpenImages~\citep{kuznetsova2020open} to prevent data leakage.
+The benchmark contains 96 handcrafted VQAs, and covers 8 types of hallucinations, including object existence, attributes, counting, and environment.
+Evaluation leverages GPT-4 to analyze and score the degree of hallucination based on the consistency with actual image content.
+Results show that GPT-4’s hallucination scores align with human annotations in 94\% of cases, demonstrating the effectiveness of using LLMs for evaluation.